 Support of Vernon's Adopted Second Languages

-All students receive at least 50 hours of instruction in Spanish or Mandarin per the IB requirements for the MYP.
+All MYP students receive at least 50 hours of instruction in Spanish per the IB requirements for the MYP.

 In 8th grade, all students complete Standards-based Measurement of Proficiency to assess their progress in second-language acquisition.